Best Fitness Inventions Health & Fitness Trends Inertia Wave

 The first thing I would recommend is basically watching the videos.
 And then from there, practice just like anything else.
 Practicing perfectly makes perfect practice.
 However they say it, you have to practice the Inertia Wave, hear the wind, go into the next method, and just take it to step by step.
 I would also say that if you have an exercise program that you’re doing, let’s say you are typically using a strength training program where you’re training certain body parts in the gym in regards to hypertrophy because the goal is to build muscles or massive hypertrophy, whatever it is or maybe you’re just conditioning like an athlete, you don’t want what they call muscle-bound.
 You want to stay pliable.
 You want to stay flexible.
 I would just recommend using it as part of your conditioning program.

 You might do a 30-second bout of the Inertia Wave and do a strength training exercise or a couple of sets of strength training.
 You might grab the Inertia Wave and do that, it's what’s called active rest.
 Basically, instead of standing there and socializing with your buddies and sipping your water, you’re basically grabbing the Inertia Wave during the rest period and then catching your breath, and going back into the strength training.
 That’s also part of high-intensity interval training.
-Any way you slice it, you have to learn the seven methods of use and just take your time before you do it because it is extremely intense.
+Any way you slice it, you have to learn the Wave Patterns specific to the model.
+Please take your time before you do it because it is extremely intense.

 Here is my basic recommendation:

 Four times a week, 12 minutes a day, would be the maximum !!!
 I would have anybody do the Inertia Wave if you were going to use the Inertia Wave and the Inertia Wave only, with nothing.
-That is how extreme it is.
+That is how extreme the Inertia Wave is.